 The 40th annual National Sports Collectors Convention is in the books.
-It marked my first National, and it lived up to my high expectations.
+It was my first time attending and I took away several tips for National Sports Collectors Convention.
 Before attending, I read several articles and blogs about best practices for attending the show.

-My initial plan was to soak it all in, and with the exception of missing out on a few things, I came home happy with how things fell into place.
-Here are a few items of note from my attendance, as I’ll keep this as my own how-to guide to help other collectors as well as a checklist of what to do and what not to do when the National returns to Rosemont, Illinois in two years.
+My initial plan was to soak it all in.
+With the exception of missing out on a few things, I came home happy with how things fell into place.
+Here are a few items of note from my attendance.

-Having attended the Cubs Convention over the past five years, this was a tip that I was well aware of.
+Having attended the Cubs Convention over the past five years wearing comfortable shoes topped my list.
 The one difference between a large card show and the Cubs Convention is that I stand over boxes of cards at the dime box booths, which can really stress your feet and lower back.

-For my honeymoon last year, I bought a pair of really comfortable Saucony walking shoes.
+I bought a pair of comfortable walking shoes for my honeymoon in Italy last year.
 The insoles had plenty of wear, but the shoes are in great condition.
 So, I bought a pair of Dr. Scholl’s insoles.
 Additionally, I went to Dick’s Sporting Goods and found some active socks with extra padding.
 This combination helped tremendously on the two longest days on my feet.

 Some booths have chairs.
 Actually, most of the dime box booths had chairs available for customers.
 Thank you, vendors!
 But, sometimes you need a break away from the booths.
 I found a portable chair that was super easy to pack in my backpack, and whip out in a moment’s notice.
 The $10 price tag paid for itself on the show’s busiest day, Saturday, when all of the chairs at side tables were taken and I had just spent three hours sifting through dime boxes.
 This chair will get plenty of use for other activities as well, especially at the Cubs Convention in January.

 Work The Room